cfemling/cfemling/README.md

 My name is Cassidy.

-I am a sophomore in Computer Science at Washington State University Vancouver.
+I am a senior in Computer Science at Washington State University Vancouver.

-This is my portfolio of personal projects.
+This is my portfolio.

 <!---
 cfemling/cfemling is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.